 We have been very, very busy.
 Dogs that had varying problems, that made them harder to re-home have happily found dedicated owners who are willing to work with them.
 These dogs make ours and the kennel owners hard work really satisfactory.
-Is nice to find a good home for a fluffy pretty puppy but it is very rewarding to find a love match for a grumpy/one eyed/three legged/ugly dog with a flatulence and attitude problem.
-Fortunately, we don;t often get all these problems in a single dog....................yet.
-Sometimes things don't go 100%, we have a dog whose kennel name is One Eyed Wally, this I think explains his problem.
-He was in a lovely home for several months and all was well when he suddenly started displaying symtoms of 'fly catching syndrome' believed to be a form of epilepsy, as his best friend was a young child and there were other dogs in the household his owners felt they couldn't take the risk to the child, they made the heart breaking decision that he should come back to us.
-They were so sad and we had several visits and chats to see if there could be a solution but we would never put a child at risk as, ofcourse, they wouldn't want to have a worry about their child and other pets.
+Its nice to find a good home for a fluffy pretty puppy but it is very rewarding to find a love match for a grumpy/one eyed/three legged/ugly dog with a flatulence and attitude problem.
+Fortunately, we don't often get all these problems in a single dog....................yet.
+Sometimes things don't go 100%, we have a dog whose kennel name is "ONE EYED WALLY", this, I think explains his problem.
+He was in a lovely home for several months and all was well, when he suddenly started displaying symtoms of 'fly catching syndrome' believed to be a form of epilepsy, as his best friend was a young child and there were other dogs in the household his owners felt they couldn't take the risk to the child, they made the heart breaking decision that he should come back to us.
+They were so sad and we had several visits and chats to see if there could be a solution but we would never put a child at risk as, of course, they wouldn't want to have a worry about their child and other pets.
 So he is back with us.
-As with alot of out rescue dogs we don't have alot of accurate information.
+As with alot of our rescue dogs we don't have alot of accurate information.
 Wally is a black one eyed lurcher who had spent a long time with people we know condone 'lamping', badger baiting and other testosterone based "sports" and take money off people to look after pets in appaling conditions.
 We don't know how Wallys eye was lost or if it was cared for properly.
 So Wally was on medication but he is no longer taking it and has had no more 'fits.'
 So now we are caring for him in the kennels and trying hard to find an owner who is suited to his needs.
-This is just one story of one dog but at one time in winter we had about 15 dogs in, a couple of puppies have come in and their paws haven't touched the ground before we re-homed them, others have been in for a while.
-We have four dogs in who have been with us for several months on medical treatments, lovely dogs who will eventually find good homes but the £120 donation (if given) won't touch the side of the vets and kennels bills
+Wally still hasn't had another fit but is still waiting for his forever home.

 The supporters of the charity also have alot of fun together and with the animals.
 We had a really nice time with our local Brownie pack.
 We took 4 dogs that have been rescued, a Saluki, a Poodle, a long haired Chihuahua and a very small (1k.g.)
 Yorkie and ofcourse our big furry mascot WALKER the dog.
 Both the dogs and the Brownies had a whale of a time.
 We are going to do more with the Brownies, if Brown Owls nerves are up to it, this is the age group we need to start being aware of the responsibilities of good pet ownership.

 Thank you to all our customers that have been knitting away making some lovely coats for the dogs this winter we will be holding a fashion show soon with all of our dogs flashing off their new coats.
 We will be posting pictures of the dogs in their flash new coats aswell so all our customers can see the dogs and our very generous knitters can see all of their hard work on the very happy and warm dogs.
 We would like to appologise for the delay in pictures of the dogs in their coats.
-We really are getting around to this
+We really are getting around to this..............we really are.

 IF YOU HAVE ANY TIME TO SPARE, EVEN AN HOUR A WEEK, WE WOULD WELCOME VOLUNTEERS.
 EVERYONE WHO WORKS WITH THIS CHARITY IS AN UNPAID VOLUNTEER.
 THE ONLY CRITERIA IS A GOOD SENSE OF HUMOUR, HONESTY, PATIENCE AND LOYALTY.